 I am also grateful to be doing what I love most: researching, discussing and above all, playing music.
 Most of my life has been dedicated to this pursuit and I believe I have managed to tick the box of nearly every music-related profession: record shop employee, radio host and producer, record label owner, musician, producer, journalist, DJ, event host, and even audio engineer if you count my time editing and mixing down onto quarter-inch tape.
 Classic Album Sundays has naturally fused all of these skills together.

 This steadfast passion may be one of the reasons Classic Album Sundays has come such a long way since the first session held five years ago and attended by ten people (most of whom were my friends).
-It is a passion shared by many, as since then we have held CAS sessions in New York City, Glasgow, Tokyo, Oslo, Edinburgh, Portland, Kansas City, Boston, Brussels, Amsterdam, Brighton and Los Angeles and more cities to be added soon.
+It is a passion shared by many, as since then we have held CAS sessions in New York City, Glasgow, Tokyo, Oslo, Edinburgh, Portland, Kansas City, Boston, Brussels, Amsterdam, Brighton, Cambridge, Los Angeles, Miami, Washington DC, Fukuoka, Berlin, Sydney and more cities to be added soon.
 And let us not forget it has also inspired other like-minded groups to create their own listening sessions or audiophile venues.

 Classic Album Sundays’ achievements are also partially due to the help of our friends.
 Venue, festival and gallery owners, radio hosts and music journalists, record shops and record labels, hi-fi manufacturers, dealers and magazines, and even the producers and artists themselves, have lent invaluable support and to them I remain eternally thankful.
 I must also make special mention of the friends who have worked with me and thank my husband and our daughter for their patience and support, as CAS has become a family affair.